ShawnShiSS/data-engineering-ssis-etl/README.md

-# Data Engineering - Build an ETL pipeline using SQL Server Integration Services (SSIS) in Visual Studio 2019
+# Data Engineering - Build an ETL pipeline using SSIS
-This project provides a starting point for building an ETL pipeline using SSIS in Visual Studio 2019.
+This project provides a starting point for building an ETL pipeline using SQL Server Integration Services (SSIS) in Visual Studio 2019.

 # Goals
 The primary goal of the project is to provide a basic solution for anyone who is building a new ETL pipeline using SSIS.